Image: Jawaan Taylor Rocks Louboutin's with Spikes to NFL Draft 2019 Red Carpet

 If those don't get a team's attention, nothing will.

-Taylor may have the opportunity to further put his fancy shoes in the spotlight with a walk across the stage Thursday, as Bleacher Report draft expert Matt Miller ranks the offensive tackle as the No. 25 overall prospect.
+Taylor may have the opportunity to feature his flashy footwear on prime-time television with a walk across the stage Thursday, as Bleacher Report draft expert Matt Miller ranks the offensive tackle as the No. 25 overall prospect.